shoeffner/monty/05_ErrorsDebugging/sheet.md

 - What is the median sepal width
     * of all samples?
     * of iris virginica?
-- What is the mode of all petal lengths?
-(There are two values which qualify, just pick one)
+- What is the mode of petal lengths of iris versicolor?

 Remember to use functions where appropriate, e.g. to calculate the mean, median and mode.
-Add tests (i.e. `assert`s) for your statistics functions.
+Add tests (i.e. `assert`s) for your statistics functions if you wrote your own.
 Make sure to add sufficient documentation.